theosotr/cynthia/README.md

 where it stores important information about each run.
 The `.cynthia` directory has the following structure.

-* `.cynthia/cynthia.log`: A file containing logs associated with the last `cynthia` run.
+* `.cynthia/cynthia.log`: A file containing logs associated with the current `cynthia` run.
 * `.cynthia/dbs/`: This is the directory where the `SQLite` database files of each testing session are stored.